mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 Children with divorced parents often attend Church meetings in both parents’ wards.
 While only one unit may keep and update a child’s official membership record, an out-of-unit member record may be created in the other ward he or she attends (see [33.6.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number24-p347#title_number24)).
 This allows the child’s name and contact information to be included on ward lists and class rolls.

 Children with an out-of-unit member record may receive a calling in that unit.
-This helps ensure that they are included and can fully participate wherever they attend.

 33.6.14